getodk/docs/style-guide.rst

   An element is **not** a *block* or a *tag*.

   - *Tag* is defined below.
-  - *Block* has a specific meaning if HTML and XML templates, and should generally be avoided outside those contexts.
+  - *Block* has a specific meaning in HTML and XML templates, and should generally be avoided outside those contexts.

 Tag
 ~~~~~~